 - 1. Touch a sequence cell to select it. - 2.
 Push the INFO button to drill into that cell.
 Blackbox will display the sequence editor Piano Roll screen.
 If you recorded the sequence using KEYS, the piano roll view will have a keyboard representing the scale along the left side of the screen.
 In Pads Mode, the left edge lists the pad numbers.
 The piano roll displays the notes or pads recorded for each step over time moving from left to right.
-You can touch the view mode button at the top of the screen to switch view modes between KEYS and PADS. - 3.
-If you recorded Keys input for more than one pad, you can select the pad to view and edit in the piano roll by touching the grid icon in the top right in KEYS view, then touching the cell for the desired pad. - 4.
-You can use the control knobs and touch gestures to adjust notes and to zoom and scroll through the sequencer:
+You can touch the view mode button at the top of the screen to switch view modes between KEYS and PADS.

+4. You can use the control knobs and touch gestures to adjust notes and to zoom and scroll through the sequencer: